An asymmetric random Rado theorem for single equations: the $0$-statement: Proof of Theorem : the case

 \item[(AB1)] An \emph{$AB$-path of length $t$} (for $t \in \mathbb N$) consists of a collection of pairwise disjoint $B$-edges $b_i$ (for $i \in [t]$) and a collection of pairwise disjoint $A$-edges $a_{j}$ (for $j \in [t(k_B-1)+1]$) such that $b_i$ together with $a_{(i-1)(k_B-1)+1},\dots ,a_{i(k_B-1)+1}$ forms an $AB$-set (for each $i \in [t]$). \item[(AB2)] An \emph{$AB$-cycle of length $t$} (for $t \geq 2$) consists of a collection of $B$-edges $b_i$ (for each $i \in [t]$) and a collection of pairwise disjoint $A$-edges $a_{j}$ (for $j \in [t(k_B-1)]$) such that: \begin{itemize} \item given any $i \in [t-1]$, $b_i$ together with $a_{(i-1)(k_B-1)+1},\dots ,a_{i(k_B-1)+1}$ forms an $AB$-set; \item $b_t$ together with $a_{(t-1)(k_B-1)+1},\dots ,a_{t(k_B-1)}$ and $a_1$ forms an $AB$-set. \item $|b_i \cap b_j|=0$ for all $i<j$, except for $(i,j)=(1,t)$, where we have either $|b_1 \cap b_t|=0$ or $|b_1 \cap b_t|=1$. \end{itemize}

 \item[(AB3)] An \emph{$AB$-cycle-path with parameters $s,t$} ($s \not = 1$ and $t$ are non-negative integers where $(s,t)\not =(0,0)$), is the following structure: If $s=0$ then it is an $AB$-path of length $t$.
 If $t=0$ then it is an $AB$-cycle of length $s$.
 If $s \geq 2$ and $t \geq 1$, then it is an $AB$-cycle $S$ of length $s$ together with an $AB$-path $T$ of length $t$, where, letting $b_1,\dots,b_t$ and $a_1$ be as in the definition (AB1) of $T$, we have $V(S) \cap V(T)=a_1$, $E(S)\cap E(T)=\{a_1\}$ and the vertex $v:=a_1\cap b_1$ does not lie in any $B$-edge in $S$. \end{enumerate} Note that for all of the above hypergraphs, one can easily derive a valid edge order.
 Further, note that $AB$-paths, $A$-paths and $A$-cycles of a fixed size and $AB$-sets are unique, whereas there are two different $AB$-cycles of a fixed size; one where the first and final $B$-edges intersect, and one where they do not.
-See Figure~\ref{fig1} for an example of an $AB$-cycle.
+See Figures~\ref{figAB0}--\ref{figAB3} for examples of (AB0)--(AB3) respectively; in all of these pictures the $B$-edges are shaded in grey to help emphasise which edges are $A$-edges and which are $B$-edges (though recall that the edges do not have colours).